athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Lifeleecher Brawler.md

 abilities_mid:
   - name: ""
   - name: "Consecration Vulnerability"
-    desc: "  A lifeleecher in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by [[Spells/Sanctified Ground|Sanctified Ground]], is [[Conditions/Slowed 1|Slowed 1]]."
+    desc: "  A lifeleecher in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by [[Spells/Anointed Ground|Anointed Ground]], is [[Conditions/Slowed|Slowed 1]]."

   - name: "[[Bestiary Ability Glossary/Ferocity|Mortic Ferocity]]"
     desc: "`pf2:r`  The lifeleecher is also surrounded by visibly flickering fragments of the souls they've consumed, becoming [[Conditions/Concealed|Concealed]] until the end of their next turn.\n\n* * *\n"